AUTHORIZED PRACTICE COMMITTEE MEETING

 B. Letter of Caution to Cease and Desist to be issued:

-3. At 3:54 p.m., the Committee voted to go into closed session pursuant to N.C.
-Gen. Stat. § 143‑318.11(a)(3) to receive a report from counsel on the status on pending litigation matters.
-At 4:00 p.m., the Committee returned to open session.
-There were no actions taken by the Committee during or as a result of the closed session.
+5. At 4:32 p.m., the Committee voted to go into closed session pursuant to N.C.
+Gen. Stat. § 143‑318.11(a)(3) to receive a report from counsel on the status of pending litigation matters.
+At 4:37 p.m., the Committee returned to open session.
+No action items were considered in closed session and none were proposed following the closed session.

 January 24, 2003